falko17/aaoffline/README.md

 - Use parallel downloads to download case data quickly.
 - Download multiple cases at once.
 - Use the `-1` flag to compile the case into a single HTML file, without the need for a separate assets folder.
+- Apply [userscripts](https://aaonline.fr/forum/viewtopic.php?t=13534) to get a better layout, keyboard controls, and a backlog.
 - Choose a specific version of the Ace Attorney Online player (e.g., if a case only works with an older version).
 - Automatically remove photobucket watermarks from downloaded assets.